ParadoxicalSerenity/ParadoxicalSerenity/README.md

 - 🔭 I’m currently working on a potential tech startup.
 - 🌱 I’m currently learning to build software that scales.
 - 👯 I’m looking to collaborate on interesting projects.
-- 🤔 I’m looking for help
+- 🤔 I’m looking for someone to chat about programming concepts with.
 - 💬 Ask me about the Z80 microprocessor.
 - 📫 How to reach me: Good question.
 I'll fill this bit out soon.
 - 😄 Pronouns: she/her